-Dr. Kennedy has served on the faculty of Stanford University since 1960, and was university president from 1980 to 1992.
+Dr. Kennedy served on the faculty of Stanford University beginning in 1960, and was University President from 1980 to 1992.
 From 2000 until 2007, Dr. Kennedy was the editor-in-chief of Science, the journal of the American Association for the Advancement of Science.
 He also served as commissioner of the U.S. Food and Drug Administration from 1977 to 1979.

-Dr. Kennedy is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the America Philosophical Society.
-He currently serves as a trustee for the David and Lucile Packard Foundation and the Carnegie Endowment for International Peace and is co-chair of the National Academies’ Committee on Science, Technology, and Law.
+Dr. Kennedy was a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
+He also served as a trustee for the David and Lucile Packard Foundation and the Carnegie Endowment for International Peace and was co-chair of the National Academies’ Committee on Science, Technology, and Law.
 He received his A.B. and Ph.D. degrees in biology from Harvard University.

 Photo courtesy of Columbia University

 Dr. Prewitt is the Carnegie Professor of Public Affairs at the School of International and Public Affairs at Columbia University.
 He has taught at the University of Chicago (1965-1982), Stanford University, Washington University, the University of Nairobi, and Makerere University (Uganda).
 From 2001–2002, he served as dean of the Graduate Faculty at the New School University.